walknuts/southportapartments/pages/2-moving.md

 Book a time with our Building Manager (see our ‘Contact’ page) at least two days before.
 If you need the lifts, he will line them with padding for your protection and arrange priority access.
 He will give you instructions, including for your removalist’s parking.

+### Can I hire a lift for my removalist's exclusive use?
+They charge by the hour.

+TK

 ## UTILITIES

 Before you move in, you’ll want to start arranging your utilities.